shanerwarner/thewired.in-blog-backup/content/_index.md

 ---
-title: "Welcome to Blowfish! :tada:"
+title: "Welcome to thewired.in! :wave:"
 description: "This page was built using the Blowfish theme for Hugo."
 ---

-Welcome to TheWired.in, your go-to destination for insightful technology and Oracle blogs.
+Your go-to destination for insightful technology and Oracle blogs.
 It is designed to be simple, fast and content-focused.